-In as much as the lapat system of the Isnags is considered sacred, violations to the rules set during the consultation meeting is a serious offense that may even cause a bloody conflict between the bereaved family and the family of the violator or a community disgrace if the leaders can not resolve the issue.
+In as much as the lapat system of the Isnags is considered sacred, violations of the rules set during the consultation meeting are a serious offense that may even cause a bloody conflict between the bereaved family and the family of the violator or a community disgrace if the leaders can not resolve the issue.

 When the consultation is done, the rules and all the aspects of the lapat are now formally announced by the leader of the family.
-Wide dissemination of the rules are done by all the elders and leaders who attended the consultation during barangay meetings and even during informal gatherings in any house called the maggahayam .
+Wide dissemination of the rules is done by all the elders and leaders who attended the consultation during barangay meetings and even during informal gatherings in any house called the maggahayam .